 Missing Values: Several of all these variables present missing values.
 The variables reported by the industrial plants may be missing because the plant did not send the report, in which case I have missing values for all the variables in the report for the four months (“unit non-report”), or because a specific variable in the report in a given month is missing without apparent reason (“item non-report”).
 I will test for “ignorability” using Verbeek and Nijman’s (1992) test.
 I will also test the effect of imputing values for the item non-report cases using an iterative Buck (1960) procedure, as suggested by Beale and Little (1975), for each plant.

 The number of plants included in my sample is unknown yet.
 Again, I do not have with me yet the information regarding the period 2002 – 2007.
 I do have the information regarding the period 1997 – 2001.
-This information covers a total of seventy-four plants.
-I do not know if continue to operate any other important plant started operation in any of the years.
-For both of these reasons (missing values and plants´ attrition) my panel is unbalanced.
+This information covers a total of seventy-four plants, of a total of 87 inspected by the municipal government at least once during the periodThese 87 plants in the municipal government records are estimated to be responsible of more than 90% of organic industrial pollution in the city.
+I will obtain the information corresponding to the 13 plants discarded in my previous research because a small number of observations to minimize any possible selection effect.
+But I do not think this is a problem.
+Of course, the regulators do not monitor the emissions of every economic unit in the city that classifies as an industry.
+It does not monitor bakeries, or small pasta maker firms, for example.
+The sample for the first and second period of data will not necessary be the same.
+I do not know if every plant in the first period sample continue to operate, and I do not know either if any other important plant started operation in any of the years 1997 – 2002, in which case I will include it in the sample.For both of these reasons (missing values and plants´ attrition) my panel is unbalanced.

 3.2.
 Econometrics

 Estimating the effect of enforcement actions on the level of the activity being controlled has the obvious problem of endogeneity.
-In the absence of a natural experiment, I will undertake several approaches to deal with this problem.
+In the absence of a perfect natural experiment, I will undertake several approaches to deal with this problem.
 In a first approach, I first run an auxiliary regression to calculate the variable probability of being inspected and then use this variable to construct the variable expected penalty, to use as main explanatory variable of pollution in my main regression.
 In order to construct the variable probability of being inspected I will run first the following auxiliary regression: The first specification of this equation is

 Ii,t=g(Hi,t-1,IPIt) (1)